michaelvcolianna/colianna.net/public/wp-content/plugins/2fas-light/readme.txt

 Plugin requirements:

-* PHP 5.6 or newer (PHP 7.3 is recommended)
+* PHP 7.0 or newer (PHP 7.4 is recommended)
-* PHP extensions: GD, Multibyte String, OpenSSL
+* PHP extensions: GD, Multibyte String, OpenSSL, Json
-* WordPress 4.2 or newer
+* WordPress 4.9 or newer
 * JavaScript enabled

 Warning: The plugin is currently not compatible with multisite installations.